 Heating Tools Exposed: The Difference Between Thermal, Ionic & Ceramic Flat Irons

-The bad thing about thermal heat when used on the hair is that it burns the hair shaft from the inside out causing extreme damage.
-The damaged hair contains positive ions which means the hair follicles are open which produces dry, brittle hair.
-When the hair is positively charged, it may be a result from chemicals, metal heated tools or static electricity.The Basics about Ionic Technology
+The bad thing about thermal heat, when used on the hair, is that it burns the hair shaft from the inside out causing extreme damage.
+The damaged hair contains positive ions which mean the hair follicles are open which produces dry, brittle hair.
+When the hair is positively charged, it may be a result from chemicals, metal heated tools or static electricity.The Basics of Ionic Technology

 Benefits in using Ionic products: